webclinic017/fintools-clientportal-api/README.md

 It does:
 - get NASDAQ tickers
-- download cnids: convert tickers to conids
+- download conids: convert tickers to conids
 - download quotes

 Conids are saved to: